Supermarine Spitfire: Service operations

 Well-known Spitfire pilots included "Johnnie" Johnson—34 enemy aircraft (e/a) shot down—who flew the Spitfire right through his operational career from late 1940 to 1945.
 Douglas Bader (20 e/a) and "Bob" Tuck (27 e/a) flew Spitfires and Hurricanes during the major air battles of 1940.
 Both were shot down and became prisoners of war, while flying Spitfires over France in 1941 and 1942.
 "Paddy" Finucane (28–32 e/a) scored all his successes in the fighter before disappearing over the English Channel in July 1942.
-Some notable Commonwealth pilots were George Beurling (311/3 e/a) from Canada, "Sailor" Malan (27 e/a) from South Africa, New Zealanders Alan Deere (17 e/a) and C F Gray (27 e/a) and the Australian Hugo Armstrong (12 e/a).
+Some notable Commonwealth pilots were George Beurling (311/3 e/a) from Canada, "Sailor" Malan (27 e/a) from South Africa, Rhodesians like Ian Smith and John Plagis, New Zealanders Alan Deere (17 e/a) and C F Gray (27 e/a) and the Australian Hugo Armstrong (12 e/a).

 The Spitfire continued to play increasingly diverse roles throughout the Second World War and beyond, often in air forces other than the RAF.
 For example, the Spitfire became the first high-speed photo-reconnaissance aircraft to be operated by the RAF.
 Sometimes unarmed, they flew at high, medium, and low altitudes, often ranging far into enemy territory to closely observe the Axis powers and provide an almost continual flow of valuable intelligence information throughout the war.
 In 1941 and 1942, PRU Spitfires provided the first photographs of the Freya and Würzburg radar systems, and in 1943, helped confirm that the Germans were building the V1 and V2 Vergeltungswaffen ("vengeance weapons") rockets by photographing Peenemünde, on the Baltic Sea coast of Germany.